planarvoid/WordPress-Android/pacts/README.md

 A pact between a consumer(like `android`) and a producer(like `api-mobile`) consists of multiple interactions.
 This `pacts` folder lists all the interactions(`*_interaction.json` files) that make up the pact between `android` and `api-mobile`.

 The [android-api-mobile-pact](https://ci.dev.s-cloud.net/go/tab/pipeline/history/android-api-mobile-pact) pipeline is responsible for generating and publishing the pact for Android.
-Note that a new pact will only be published if it succeeds.
+Note that a new interaction will only be published if it succeeds.

 ### Defining a new interaction